Open Burning Standards

 A permit for open burning in Norwich Township, Brown Township, and the City of Hilliard shall be obtained for bonfires.
 The area of these fires shall be no greater than 5 feet in diameter and 5 feet in height.
 These fires shall not be conducted within 50 feet of any structure and provisions shall be made to keep the fire from spreading.
 Click here for the Open Burning Permit Application.
 Email the completed application to Bureau@norwichtownship.org or return it in person to the Safety Services Building, located at 5181 Northwest Parkway, Hilliard, Ohio 43026, five days prior to the open burn.
 Permits are processed during normal business hours only (8:00 AM – 4:00 PM, Monday through Friday).
 If an application is received less than five days prior to the day of the open burn, the applicant could be assessed a $10.00 fee.

-However, there are some open burns that are forbidden.
-Open burning that is offensive or objectionable due to smoke or odor emissions when atmospheric conditions or local circumstances make such fires hazardous is prohibited.
+There are some open burns that are always forbidden.
+These include open burns that are offensive or objectionable due to smoke or odor emissions when atmospheric conditions or local circumstances make such fires hazardous.
 The Ohio EPA is authorized to order the permit holder or the fire department to extinguish any open burning that creates or adds to a hazardous or objectionable situation.

 Under Ohio law, certain materials can not be burned anywhere in the state at any time.
 These materials are: